 Chopin’s composition style is easily recognized by pianists around the world, rife with tense chromaticism and poetic inspiration.
 He even went as far as to invent new forms.
 The composer died at the age of 39, but his signature compositions are known throughout the world.
 He is most known for his works for solo piano, including the Mazurkas, the Ballades, the Nocturnes, and the Polonaises.

 6. Alma Deutscher (b.
 2005)

-Deutscher began her musical studies at age two at the piano and stated learning the violin a year later.
+Deutscher began her musical studies at age two at the piano and started learning the violin a year later.
 Only four years later she composed a piano sonata, and she has composed numerous works since.
-One of her most notable works, the full-length opera “Cinderalla” has been performed worldwide and has received critical acclaim.
+One of her most notable works, the full-length opera “Cinderella” has been performed worldwide and has received critical acclaim.

 While some have compared her to the “new Mozart,” Deutscher prefers to be herself and that her work to reflect her own, individual style.
 She has her own Youtube channel and website where she has uploaded her own videos, interviews, and performances.
 In her video “Why Music should be beautiful…,” Deutscher explains why she creates and music and what she believes makes musical compositions beautiful.